Aliases for TUBB1 Gene

 GeneCards Summary for TUBB1 Gene

-TUBB1 (Tubulin, Beta 1 Class VI) is a Protein Coding gene.
+TUBB1 (Tubulin Beta 1 Class VI) is a Protein Coding gene.
 Diseases associated with TUBB1 include macrothrombocytopenia, autosomal dominant, tubb1-related and autosomal dominant macrothrombocytopenia.
 Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include GTP binding and structural constituent of cytoskeleton.
-An important paralog of this gene is TUBB3.
+An important paralog of this gene is TUBB2B.

 UniProtKB/Swiss-Prot Summary for TUBB1 Gene